-In peaceful times, a trip up the Mount of Olives, for the stunning view over the Old City and the Temple Mount, is part of every itinerary of Jerusalem.
+In peaceful times, a trip up the Mount of Olives is part of every itinerary of Jerusalem.
+The views over the Old City and the Temple Mount are stunning .
 Wonderful vistas aside, the Mount of Olives is also one of the sites where Jesus Christ is said to have been departed the Earth to be with God.
-Even older is the Jewish Cemetery, which has been present on the slopes of the hill for over 3000 years and to this day is a very sought-after burial place, as in Jewish tradition, the resurrection of the Dead will begin on the Mount of Olives when the Messiah comes.
+Even older is the Jewish Cemetery.
+It has been present on the slopes of the hill for over 3000 years.
+To this day is a very sought-after burial place.
+As in Jewish tradition, the resurrection of the Dead will begin on the Mount of Olives when the Messiah comes.

 Where is the Mount of Olives?

 The Mount of Olives is also located in East Jerusalem, which is considered “unsafe for tourists” by some.
-However – given the security situation at the time, and advice from either the foreign office of your country or local security forces, the Mount of Olives can be visited easily and safely by public transport or taxi, and even if you visit most sites, will not take much longer than two or three hours.
+However – given the security situation at the time, and advice from either the foreign office of your country or local security forces, the Mount of Olives can be visited easily and safely by public transport or taxi.
+Even if you visit most sites, a visit will not take much longer than two or three hours.
 If it’s just views you’re after, Mount Scopus provides a nice alternative.

-I read reports that there are pickpockets on the buses, that people will be verbally aggressive towards visitors, but none of that happened to me!
-On the contrary – the buses were easy to find, drivers spoke a bit of English, and travelling with me were mostly Muslim women minding their own business, none of them unfriendly.
+I read reports that there are pickpockets on the buses.
+I heard that people will be verbally aggressive towards visitors.
+But none of that happened to me!
+On the contrary – the buses were easy to find, drivers spoke a bit of English.
+Travelling with me were mostly Muslim women minding their own business, none of them unfriendly.

-I started around lunchtime at Damascus Gate, walked to the East Jerusalem Bus Company station, picked up a Bus No. 75, its destination clearly posted, and paid my 5 NIS or so.
-It’s a ride along a very busy road at first, then a steep climb up the hill, and then a turn to the opposite direction… I was a bit puzzled, but from my experience of buses around here running round clockwork, I just kept calm and turned my GPS on.
+I started around lunchtime at Damascus Gate, walked to the East Jerusalem Bus Company station.
+Here, I picked up a Bus No. 75, its destination clearly posted, and paid my 5 NIS or so.
+It’s a ride along a very busy road at first.
+Then, a steep climb up the hill, and then a turn to the opposite direction.
+I was a bit puzzled.
+But from my experience of buses around here running round clockwork, I just kept calm and turned my GPS on.
 Of course, the bus dropped off at some hospitals, then did a U-turn and serviced some more hospitals while climbing further and further up the hill.

 Sights and Pilgrimage Sites on the Mount of Olives